-We know it can be difficult to get information about the cause and length of a delay from an airline.
+We know it can be difficult to get information about the cause and length of a delay.

-We’d usually expect you to make a reasonable effort to get some sort of written confirmation from the airline to support their claim.
+If your flight was delayed, we’d usually expect you to make a reasonable effort to get some sort of written confirmation from the airline to support your claim.
 If you can’t, we might accept news reports of cancelled and delayed flights as evidence in support of your claim.

 Insurers sometimes say a claim isn’t covered because a flight was cancelled and not delayed.
-Our view is that the impact on you is the same whether the flight was delayed or cancelled.
+We look at the impact it had on you whether the flight was delayed or cancelled.

 Airlines have their own responsibilities to passengers where a flight has been delayed or cancelled.

-Often an airline will arrange a replacement flight within 24 hours.
-We’ll look at what the airline offered and the reasons why you abandoned your trip if that’s what happened.
+Sometimes the airline will arrange a replacement flight within 24 hours.
+We’ll consider what the airline offered and the reasons why you abandoned your trip if that’s what happened.